DeanoC/devon/README.md

 ImageDecompres handle compressed format decompression.

-Rendering is done using TheForge, currently Windows D3D12 is the tested platform.
-MacOs via metal is tempororily broken but is normally a working tests configuration.
+Rendering is done using TheForge.
+Currently Windows D3D12 is the main tested platform.
+MacOs via metal is working via IDE but @rpath issues means doesn't run standalone yet.

 Has worked in the past with Windows Vulkan.
 Linux Vulkan and Windows Dx11 will likely be supported in the future

 TODO